-Be inspired by our new TV series Trashed.
+Do you feel inspired by our new TV series Trashed?
 Watch Jeremy Iron's brave and investigative journey across the world all about waste.

 In the meantime, we've teamed up with environmental organisation Friends of the Earth to give you some top green tips and show you how easy it is to be more eco-friendly in your everyday life.

 Climate change is a global problem with local solutions, and by working together we can all help stop the climate emergency.

 How can we be sustainable in our everyday life?
 Here are some practical tips to get you started.

 Do you ever think about how much food you throw away?
 Shockingly, the UK currently wastes about a third of all food produced for human consumption.
 But there are many ways to cut down your food waste, including planning what to cook before you hit the shops.

 Unsure about what to choose?
 Get inspiration from the UK Gov's Eatwell Guide>>

 Some food - even veggies - are actually far from being eco-friendly as they travel long distances to get to our tables.
 Cherries, avocados, or pineapples are just some examples.